nspcc-dev/neofs-api/proto-docs/container.md

 #### Method SetExtendedACL

 Invokes 'SetEACL' method of 'Container` smart contract and returns response immediately.
-After one more block in sidechain, changes in an Extended ACL are added into smart contract storage.
+After one more block in FS chain, changes in an Extended ACL are added into smart contract storage.

 Statuses:
 - **OK** (0, SECTION_SUCCESS): \
-  request to save container eACL has been sent to the sidechain;
+  request to save container eACL has been sent to FS chain;
 - Common failures (SECTION_FAILURE_COMMON).

 | Name | Input | Output |